 If you want your reader to be driven somewhere on your site, there’s probably a widget for that.

 Widgets are the tools you add to your WordPress.com sidebar to help you do all of the things mentioned above — widgets like Text, Recent Posts, and Follow Blog are available on all WordPress.com websites with a designated widget area.
-If a functionality you seek isn’t available in widget form, you can upgrade to a Business or eCommerce plan to activate any plugin that will help you achieve a specific goal.
+If a functionality you seek isn’t available in widget form, you can upgrade to a plugin-enabled plan to activate any plugin that will help you achieve a specific goal.

 The widget is the way you customize the look, feel, and functionality of your WordPress.com sidebar without needing to tinker with any code.

 Most WordPress.com themes come with sidebars, but you may need to add a widget for them to become visible.
 To do this, follow these steps.

 Access your widgets from the Customize option, which you’ll find by going to My Sites.